 The first attempt to create a single market in financial services dates back to 1993 with the adoption of the Investment Services Directive in 199636.
-This regulation put into operation the approach of implementing only the essential level of harmonisation between member states that would be sufficient to secure the mutual recognition of authorisation and of prudential supervision systems (minimum harmonisation principle).
+This regulation only implemented an essential level of harmonisation between member states sufficient to secure the mutual recognition of authorisation and of prudential supervision systems (minimum harmonisation principle).
 This introduced a "single passport" valid throughout the Community and the principle of home Member State supervision.

 The ISD directive also imposed, inter alia, significant obligations with regard to transparency and reporting.
 The heightened level of transparency regarding market transactions aimed to ensure investor protection.
-The goal of reporting was to ensure appropriate supervision of the parties operating in the markets.
+The goal of reporting was to ensure appropriate supervision of parties operating in markets.

-This chapter finds out the way Italy regulated market abuse (§ 8.1.) and financial investments (§ 8.2.).
+This chapter describes how Italy regulated market abuse (§ 8.1.) and financial investments (§ 8.2.).